tier4/caret_doc/docs/visualization/path/response_time.md

 In context of CARET, response time is defined how much of time costs from a message input to message output from a targeted path.
 Please refer to [FAQ](../../faq/index.md#how-response-time-is-calculated) if you are interested in response time defined in CARET.

 Three cases of response time is defined CARET; `best-to-worst`, `best`, and `worst`.
 With `best` case, CARET samples shortest time elapsed in a targeted path.
 With `worst` case, the previous message input timing is taken into account. `best-to-worst` case includes most of all cases between `best` and `worst`.
 This section shows three sample scripts for response time.
-They generates histograms respectively.Horizontal axis of the histograms means response time, labeled `Response Time [ms]` and vertical axis of the histograms means `Probability`.
+They generate histograms respectively.
+Horizontal axis of the histograms means response time, labeled `Response Time [ms]` and vertical axis of the histograms means `Probability`.

 ```python
 from caret_analyze.plot import Plot